koenderks/jfa/README.md

 <img src='https://github.com/koenderks/jfa/raw/development/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

 `jfa` is an R package for statistical audit sampling.
-The package provides functions for planning, performing, evaluating, and reporting an audit sample.
+The package provides functions for planning, performing, evaluating, and reporting an audit sample compliant with the International Standards on Auditing (IAASB, 2018).
 Specifically, these functions implement standard audit sampling techniques for calculating sample sizes, selecting items from a population, and evaluating the misstatement from a data sample or from summary statistics.
 Additionally, the `jfa` package allows the user to create a prior probability distribution to perform Bayesian audit sampling using these functions.

 The package and its intended workflow are also implemented with a graphical user interface in the Audit module of [JASP](https://jasp-stats.org), a free and open-source statistical software program.